 - Acquaint the EPA regional coordinator with the community and the target area.

-- Help the new grantee understand their responsibilities under the EWDJT agreement.
+- Help the new grantee understand their responsibilities under the JT agreement.

 - Identify issues to avoid future surprises.